 Upward firing speakers or multi-directional drivers are also imperative when it comes to driving the sound.
 Speakers positioned upward or in different directions can take advantage of your living space walls and ceiling to bounce sound off of and create surrounding audio.

-Channels also affect sound quality and sound emission.
-2 channel soundbars are the most basic, while 5 channels and above are the industry standard for true surround sound.
-However, that’s not to say that a 2 channel soundbar cannot simulate surround sound.
+Channels also affect high quality and sound emission.
+2 channel soundbars are the most basic, while 5 channels and above are the industry standard for true surround sound system.
+However, that’s not to say that a 2 channel soundbar cannot simulate music.
 For example, based on our review of Klipsch Cinema 400, a 2.1 Channel soundbar, our experts were surprised by how strong and echoing the audio it produced.